-The Junior Year 2nd ESTER The Senior Year 2nd ester

-Art for Elem.
-Schools 3 Methods and Materials 3

-Child Growth and Develop.
-3 ••• Art for Elem.
-Schools 3

-Children's Literature ••• 3 Phys.
+The Junior Year 1st sem 2nd ESTER The Senior Year 1st SEMI 2nd ESTER Art for Elem.
+Schools 3 Methods and Materials 3 Learning & Human Development 3 3 Art for Elem.
+Schools 3 Children's Literature 3 Phys.
 Educ. for Elem.
-Schools 2

-Methods and Materials 3 3 Student Teaching 7

-Music 3 3 Philosophy of Education .
-3

-Teaching Reading 3 ••• Health Education 2

-American History 3 3 Prob. in Citizenship 3

-Approved Elective 3 3 Methods in Music for Elem.

-Schools 3 •••

-Approved Elective 3-6

-Both speech and geography are to be completed by the end of the sophomore year. † Political Science must be elected at some time during the program.
+Schools 2 Methods and Materials 3 3 Student Teaching 7 Music 3 3 Philosophy of Education 3 Teaching Reading 3 Health Education 2 Approved Electives 6 3 Prob. in Citizenship 3 Methods in Music for Elem.
+Schools 3 Approved-Electives 3-6 Both speech and geography are to be complete ed by the end of the sophomore ver ır.

-belence must be elected at some time buring the program.
+† Political Science must be elected at some time during the program.